Overview

 Classes Offered and Instructors

-All Music Theory classes will meet online via Zoom for the 2023-2024 season.
-Zoom links will be emailed to students once they have been placed in their respective classes.
+Music Theory classes will meet in-person or online via Zoom for the 2024-2025 season.
+Zoom links will be emailed to students if placed in an online class.

-Builds on the foundation of the Music Theory Fundamentals class by reinforcing musical literacy and encourages creative autonomy by building a composition quickly through improvisation and group composition exercises.
+Builds on the foundation of the Music Theory: Rhythm & Music Reading class by reinforcing musical literacy and encourages creative autonomy by building a composition quickly through improvisation and group composition exercises.

 Introduces composition using modern standard tonal theory.
 This class focuses on composing with chord structures, including and beyond standard cadential progressions, such as added note chords, quartal/quintal harmonies and clusters.
 A wider variety of scales (chromatic, pentatonic, whole tone, modes) will also be introduced.